 We stop by Geysir, the geyser that gave its name to all other geysers around the world – the first real hot spring, as it were.
 Geysir is old now, and less active, so we are entertained instead by Strokkur, which reliably spits up hot steam and water every ten to fifteen minutes or so.
 The water bubbles just before it shoots up, giving us ample time to ready cameras and poses.

-Aurora borealis, named after the goddess of the dawn and the north wind, are a natural phenomenon that occurs as a result of solar magnetic particles brushing agains the Earth’s electromagnetic fields.
+That night we embark on our Northern Lights tour on the hunt for aurora borealis.
+The lights are named after the goddess of the dawn and the north wind, a natural phenomenon that occurs as a result of solar magnetic particles brushing against the Earth’s electromagnetic fields.
 They occur year long, and are more common when there has been high solar activity, like sun spots.
-Many friends who have been to Iceland didn’t manage to see them – we felt lucky but weren’t expecting much.
-We had an almost-full moon, which didn’t help matters – auroras are clearest on dark, dark nights.
-Far off to our right we could also see the Peace sculpture, an installation by Yoko Ono, a simple, bright white light shining straight into the skies.

 The surreal beauty of Iceland is everything that I was expecting, the relatively young age of this country, and the facts of its sheer existence are relentlessly fascinating, even to the non geologist.
 Iceland is a completely different and unique place to any I’ve ever been to, a fascinating, lose-yourself-in kind of place, filled with rugged beauty and the kind of soul-testing wildness that separates the men from the boys.
 The sky is tall here, and the mountains snow covered, the sea filled with steel.
 Hot steam billow out of fissures in the lava fields, pennants of clouds issuing from an underground of heat, fire and volcano hearts.
 Ice, snow, sky, sea, and fire come together to form a land of extraordinary beauty and spirit.